You’ve spent your time at Abbey Road Institute working hard and immersing yourself in all of the learning and experiences on offer, what next?

 Stefan Roscovan is the first Amsterdam student graduating with distinction.

-Stefan was born in a family of musicians in a small country called Moldova.
-Before moving to Amsterdam and studying at Abbey Road Institute, he had been taking part at numerous singing competitions, achieving over 20 winning trophies and touring on 3 continents in countries including USA, Germany, Switzerland, Turkey, Russia and Iraq.
-In 2016 he ended up being a semi-finalist at “The Voice” in Romania which started his learning about music production and engineering.
+Stefan, born in a family of musicians in a small country called Moldova.
+He had been taking part in numerous singing competitions prior to studying at Abbey Road Institute in Amsterdam.
+As a result, he achieved over 20 winning trophies and toured 3 continents in countries including the USA, Germany, Switzerland, Turkey, Russia and Iraq.
+In 2016, he became a semi-finalist on Romania’s “The Voice” which began his journey into music production and engineering.

-At the moment, Stefan is known as an independent singer, songwriter, music producer, engineer and multi-instrumentalist based in London.
-He is owner of the record label „Reflective Records“ and works on freelance projects in mainly Amsterdam, London and Los Angeles.
+At the moment, Stefan works as an independent singer, songwriter, music producer, engineer and multi-instrumentalist based in London.
+He is the owner of the record label „Reflective Records“ and works on freelance projects in mainly Amsterdam, London and Los Angeles.

 „Every day spent here felt like I was better than the day before.
 It is beautiful to think in colours, mix with flavours and develop a unique way to listen and understand music.
-Abbey Road is all about perspective and attitude, things which are taught so well between the magical walls of the institute.“
+At Abbey Road is all about perspective and attitude.
+These things that are taught so well between the magical walls of the institute.“